1) - Title and Constitution

 17 - Distribution of Results

-In order to maintain accurate League tables it is essential that the Home team enters the summary of Results and scorecard on Play-cricket.com by mid-night on the day of the game even if the match is abandoned.
+17.1.
+In order to maintain accurate League tables it is essential that the home team enters the summary of results and scorecard on npcl.play-cricket.com by 11-00pm on the day of the game even if the match is abandoned.
 Failure to comply will result in a deduction of 3 League points which will be suspended for the duration of the season for the first offence.

 18 - Promotion/Relegation

 18.1.
 Promotion A Club that is promoted is deemed to acceeded to full membership of the NPCL on the 1st of December in the year of promotion

 18.2.
 A club that is relegated is deemed to have ceased full membership of the NPCL on the 30th November in the year of their relegation

 19.1.
 Discipline will be dealt with in accordance with the ECB Discplinary Regulations (as amemded) which have been adopted by the NPCL and can be viewed at Section 7 of this document.

 20. Clubmark Accreditation

 20.1.
 All clubs wishing to participate in the NPCL Competition, including those promoted from the Palace Shield (Premier Division), MUST have ECB Clubmark Accreditation and Safehands compliance in place by 30th September prior to the following season.

 Failure to comply with this rule will debar such club from playing in the NPCL Competition